CSC207-UofT/course-project-group-010/phase2/specific-design-explanations/Classes Explanation.md

 - AuthHelper helps with authentication, working with classes that implement IAuthorizable, and classes that implement IHasPermission.
 This isolates the authorization functionality, that is relied upon by many command classes, to a single class.
 The authorization process is always the same.
-- CommentPresenter is a wrapper class for CommentManager that helps present it in a more human-friendly manner.
-It manages comments like a file system structure, maintaining a "path" that the user is viewing.[WE MAY MAKE THIS A USE CASE CLASS BUT WHO KNOWS]

 ## Constants and exceptions